-One morning several years ago, I took a break from typing notes for my book.
-I sank into a chair at a deserted Thai resort, turned on the flickering satellite internet, and pulled up my bank account.
+One morning several years ago, I took a break from typing notes.
+I sank into a chair on a deserted Thai beach, turned on the flickering satellite internet, and pulled up my bank account.

 I stared at the screen for a minute.

 In another window I clicked to enlarge the photo of a three-room house in Sicily that had been haunting me for half a year.
 A house that by most definitions wasn't one at all.

 Then I made one of those life-changing decisions, a collision of circumstance with impulse, that leaves your loved ones reeling: I decided to buy a house I'd seen only in photos, in a town I'd never visited before, from people I'd never met.